What Is MaxOfferDeal Virus?

 The MaxOfferDeal Virus is the type of application that has been designed to act like a virus on your Mac.
 It’s main purpose is to get you to see ads in all forms and use different trackers (cookies, identifiers) to help determine your location and even display ads in your language.
 The problem here is that some of these advertisements can lead to very dangerous websites.

-Classified by FortiLabs as adware for Mac, MaxOfferDeal is activated on your Mac once installed in it to display random advertisements.
+Classified as adware for Mac, MaxOfferDeal displays random advertisements.
 The typical behavior of it is to run in the background.
-Adware, like MaxOfferDeal is not malicious, but rather unwanted and users often remain unaware that it’s on their Macs.
-Read this article to learn how can you remove MaxOfferDeal completely from your Mac.
+Adware is not malicious but rather unwanted, and you may often remain unaware that it is on your Mac.
+Read this article to learn how you can remove MaxOfferDeal completely from your Mac.

 |Name||MaxOfferDeal also known as OSX/Adware.MaxOfferDeal (ESET Nod32)|

 |Short Description||MaxOfferDeal may modify the settings on your web browsers and obtain permissions on your Mac to show different third-party advertisements.
 Believed to also be related with the fake antivirus app for Mac, called Mac Security Plus|

 |Symptoms||Your computer may begin to run slower than usual and you start to see different types of advertisements.|

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.|

 See If Your System Has Been Affected by malware